zongzhenyang/CABS/src/roberta_glue_experiments/README.md

 ### 3. Model Merging and Evaluation

-To merge and evaluate models with different hyperparameter ranges, use the following command:
+To merge and evaluate models with different lambdas ranges, use the following command:

 ```bash
 python main.py \